By ·Updated July 2026

 Maine has a roastery scene that's smaller than its food reputation might suggest.
 The state's restaurants get national press, the lobster economy gets covered every summer, and Portland gets called one of the better small food cities in the country — but indie coffee roasting tends to fly under the radar.
-Six roasters show up in our active directory right now, and they cover a surprising amount of ground for that count: Portland, the Biddeford mill district, midcoast Camden, the Acadia gateway in Ellsworth, and the longtime organic operator in Topsham.
+Our active Maine directory now runs to 37 independent roasters, and they cover a lot of ground: greater Portland, the Biddeford mill district, midcoast Camden and East Boothbay, the Acadia gateway at Ellsworth and out onto Mount Desert Island, the Kennebec Valley, the western mountains, and the North Woods up toward Katahdin.

 Portland: Lay Day at the Old Port